-Cassidy Klein (she/her/hers) joined Sojourners after graduating from Point Loma Nazarene University in San Diego where she studied journalism and philosophy.
+Cassidy Klein (she/her) is a writer who lives with artists and Catholic Sisters in a Chicago community called The Fireplace.
+She first joined Sojourners in Fellowship Cycle 37 after graduating from Point Loma Nazarene University in San Diego where she studied journalism and philosophy.
 During her time in college, she was radically influenced by liberation theology, Catholic social teaching, and the writings of James Cone and Dorothy Day.
 Listening to others’ stories has helped her realize that the practice of her Christian faith cannot be separated from the pursuit of a just world where we live in solidarity and encounter Christ in the Other.

 During her final year of undergrad, Cassidy worked on a project in which she documented the lives and stories of adults with intellectual disabilities through film and written narrative, focusing on what faith and community mean to them.
 She was features editor for her university’s student newspaper and enjoyed covering religion and culture for news outlets in San Diego and New York City as an intern and freelancer.
 Cassidy understands her role as a journalist as the role of a listener: to pay attention, tell the truth, and uplift voices other than her own.
 This year she is interested in learning how journalism can be used to inspire hope and creative change in individuals and communities.

 Cassidy grew up in Denver, Colorado and feels most herself when she is writing, laughing, playing her Celtic harp, eating peanut butter from the jar, or watching sunsets from the roof of the fellows’ house.
 Follow her on Twitter @cassroseklein.

 The Mystical Neon Heart Behind @PaperCutPrayers